Reconstruction conjecture

-Informally, the reconstruction conjecture in graph theory says that graphs are determined uniquely by their subgraphs.
+In graph theory, informally, the reconstruction conjecture says that graphs are determined uniquely by their subgraphs.
 It is due to Kelly and Ulam.

 Formal statements

 Given a graph $G = (V,E)$, a vertex-deleted subgraph of $G$ is a subgraph formed by deleting exactly one vertex from $G$.
 By definition, it is an induced subgraph of $G$.

 For a graph $G$, the deck of G, denoted $D(G)$, is the multiset of isomorphism classes of all vertex-deleted subgraphs of $G$.
 Each graph in $D(G)$ is called a card.
 Two graphs that have the same deck are said to be hypomorphic.

 With these definitions, the conjecture can be stated as: